-Yes, London is an ideal destination to spend a few days off.
+London is an ideal destination to spend a few days off.
 There’s much to see, much to do and there are plenty of cool bars to have a drink in the evening.
 Cool, that’s what I like.
-Yet, this specific trip isn’t meant for seeing the London Eye or getting drunk in Soho.
-This time I’m crossing the Channel to add some brand new roller coaster credits to my counter.
-London is also a perfect base for an amusement park trip.
-You’ll find Chessington World of Adventures southwest of the city, Legoland Windsor lies in the west and somewhere in between (in the immediate vicinity of London Heathrow Airport) you will find Thorpe Park.
-This thrill paradise is my first destination on Tuesday 10th September.
+Yet, seeing the London Eye and getting tipsy in Soho weren’t my main goals during this visit.
+I actually crossed the Channel to add some brand new roller coasters to my counter.
+London is a perfect base for an amusement park trip.
+Chessington World of Adventures, Legoland Windsor and Thorpe Park are all located within manageable distance from the British capital.
+Today, I’m heading to Thorpe Park, a.k.a. the most thrilling island in the United Kingdom.

-I’m not expecting long lines today, but technical difficulties aren’t predictable.
-For that reason, it seems a good idea to start with Stealth.
-This is a launched roller coaster manufactured by Intamin.
-Stealth reaches its top speed of 130 km/h in less than two seconds and then it climbs a 60-metre tall top hat.
+One of the park’s signature coasters is Stealth, an Accelerator manufactured by Intamin.
+Stealth reaches its top speed of 130 km/h in less than two seconds and it then climbs a 60-metre tall top hat.
 That’s quite impressive, but this also represents two thirds of the total experience.
-The train actually reaches the final brakes after a mere 10 seconds.
+The train reaches the final brakes after a mere 10 seconds.
 Although Stealth delivers an incredible thrill, I think it’s a shame that the layout is so short.
-The curvy second part of Xcelerator – a similar ride at Knott’s Berry Farm in California – feels a whole lot better.
-Luckily, it’s perfectly possible to experience the kick again and again and again this morning, thanks to a lovely 5-minute queue.
+The curvy second part of Xcelerator (a similar ride at Knott’s Berry Farm in California) feels a whole lot better.

-Thorpe Park focuses almost exclusively on thrills.
-Nowadays, the park seems to create those thrills primarily through creepy themes.
-During the previous decade, however, the park heavily invested in new roller coasters.
-In 2002, Thorpe Park managed to get the record of most inversions in one roller coaster thanks to the opening of Colossus.
-This was Intamin’s first 10-Inversion Coaster and that’s quite impressive.
-Unfortunately, this coaster type got a lot less unique during the past decade.
-Similar rides can be found in Russia, Italy, China and even Flamingoland (another British park) is planning to build one.
-And why?!
-I really don’t understand what parks like about this coaster, because the layout is very unbalanced.
+In 2002, Thorpe Park managed to obtain the record of most inversions in one roller coaster thanks to the opening of Colossus.
+This was Intamin’s first 10-Inversion Coaster and honestly… I don’t like these rides.
+The biggest issue is the layout, which is very unbalanced.
 The second half of Colossus consists of five consecutive heartline rolls.
 That’s not just extremely disorienting, but also quite boring.
 I think that’s a shame, especially since Colossus’ first part is great.
-By the way: Colossus is smoother than I expected, but I liked Divo Ostrov’s version better thanks to its nicer restraints.

-There aren’t any queues for the roller coasters and the same goes for Thorpe Park’s flat rides.
-Still, I’m not interested in riding these intense puke machines.
-I like watching the Flying Carpet, the Afterburner, the Enterprise and the TopScan called Samurai, but that’s it.
+Thorpe Park is the UK’s ultimate thrill destination, so this park has obviously some flat rides on offer.
+I like to watch the Flying Carpet, the Afterburner, the Enterprise and the TopScan called Samurai, but that’s it.
 The only flat ride I ride, is Rush.
 This is a so-called Screaming Swing.
 This giant swinging ride pleasantly surprised me at Dollywood, Liseberg and Cedar Point and that’s not any different today at Thorpe Park.
-I hate classic swinging ships, but this modern version is really enjoyable.
+This modernised version of a classic swinging ship is really enjoyable.

-Hey there… what about another creepy attraction?
 Thorpe Park hasn’t got a classic haunted house, but they have Derren Brown’s Ghost Train instead.
 It opened in 2016 and it’s the latest major addition to Thorpe Park.
 This results in significant wait times, even during quiet weekdays like this one.
 I spend approximately 45 minutes in the queue and of course, that creates high expectations.
-Fortunately, the ride doesn’t disappoint.
+The ride doesn’t disappoint, though.
 I don’t want to go over the whole experience, but let me give a brief summary: Derren Brown’s Ghost Train is a combined walk-through and VR experience.
-Although Virtual Reality doesn’t interest me at all, I appreciate it a lot better in this setting than on a roller coaster.
-Yet, it’s not the Virtual Reality that impresses me.
+Although virtual reality doesn’t interest me at all, I appreciate it a lot better in this setting than on a roller coaster.
+Yet, it’s not the virtual reality that impresses me.
 Especially the visual show elements between the attraction’s two VR sections surprise me in a positive way.
 Derren Brown’s Ghost Train is a creepy experience that contains some unbelievable special effects.
 The total experience – which even extends into the souvenir shop at the exit – is therefore fantastic.
-This isn’t my favourite attraction at Thorpe Park, but it’s definitely the most surprising.
+This isn’t my favourite attraction at Thorpe Park, but it’s definitely the most surprising one.

-Thorpe Park is London’s ultimate thrill destination and it definitely lives up to that name.
+Thorpe Park is London’s ultimate thrill destination and it lives up to that name.
 Families with young children have few reasons to come here, because this park is mainly focused on inversions, speed and creepy rides.
 Such thrill parks are generally not my thing.
 I love dark rides, I appreciate a well-themed family roller coaster and I consider atmosphere more important than record-breaking statistics.
-Nevertheless, Thorpe Park pleasantly surprised me during this visit.
+However, Thorpe Park pleasantly surprised me during this visit.
 The park isn’t just the European version of Six Flags.
 Staff members are very friendly, the park is spotlessly clean and the overall ride capacity is very high.
 Many other theme parks would reduce capacity during the low season, but Thorpe Park doesn’t.
 Every roller coaster operated at maximum capacity, making queues virtually empty.
 In other words: there’s a very positive vibe in this park.
-And I’m sure that the average amusement park visitor is able to sense this vibe.